yecril71pl/cpp-docs.pl-pl/docs/data/oledb/cbulkrowset-class.md

 ### <a name="return-value"></a>Wartość zwracana

-Standardowa HRESULT.
+Standardowa wartość HRESULT.

-## <a name="setrows"></a> CBulkRowset::SetRows
+## <a name="setrows"></a>CBulkRowset:: setrows

-Ustawia liczbę dojść do wierszy pobierane przez każde wywołanie.
+Ustawia liczbę dojść do wierszy pobieranych przez każde wywołanie.

 ### <a name="syntax"></a>Składnia